SpectralCascade/Ossium/README.md

 # Additional notes
 I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux with the GNU GCC mingw compiler.
-However, SDL is a cross-platform framework.
+For the Windows branch, [click here](https://github.com/SpectralCascade/ossium/tree/windows).
-Therefore it should be pretty easy to port it to Windows or Mac OS - check out Lazy Foo's SDL 2 tutorials at www.lazyfoo.net if you're unfamiliar with SDL.
+Check out Lazy Foo's SDL 2 tutorials at www.lazyfoo.net if you're unfamiliar with SDL.